balbini/Racing-Game/README.md

 # Racing-Game
 My version of a racing game.
+Racing two Flash's together, around the world.

 # Technologies Used
 jQuery, HTML, CSS